ajtribick/celestia-gaia-stardb/README.md

 - van der Walt et al. (2011), Computing in Science & Engineering, 13, 22–30
   "The NumPy Array: A Structure for Efficient Numerical Computation"

+- Harris et al. (2020), Nature 585, 357–362 "Array programming with NumPy"

 - Astropy Collaboration et al. (2013), A&A 558, id.A33 "Astropy: A community
   Python package for astronomy"

 - Astropy Collaboration et al. (2018), AJ 156(3), id.123 "The Astropy Project:
   Building an Open-science Project and Status of the v2.0 Core Package"

+### Databases

+- Wenger et al. (2000), A&A 143, 9–22 "The SIMBAD astronomical database.
+The
+  CDS reference database for astronomical objects"

+- Ochsenbein et al. (2000), A&AS 143, 23–32 "The VizieR database of
+  astronomical catalogues"

 ## Acknowledgements